WEB_Global_Banner

 Request a Rotation

-Our mission in the Internal Medicine Residency Program at Mercy Hospital – St. Louis to train the next generation of compassionate, community-minded, excellent internists extends beyond our residents to the students we work with as well.
+Our mission is to train the next generation of compassionate, community-minded, excellent internists extends beyond our residents to the students we work with as well.
 During a student’s time at Mercy we hope we will challenge them grow and learn what it means to possess those characteristics as a physician.
 Our sub-internships are intended to be 4-week rotations for visiting students interested in pursuing residency at Mercy Hospital – St. Louis following graduation from medical school.

-Currently we have sub-internship opportunities for both out inpatient General Medicine services and our ambulatory JFK Clinic.
-We currently accept 2 sub-interns on the inpatient services from late July to the end of February and 1 sub-intern in the clinic from late July to the end of January.
+Currently we have sub-internship opportunities for both our inpatient General Medicine services and our ambulatory JFK Clinic.
+We currently accept 2 sub-interns per month on the inpatient services from late July to the end of February, and 1 sub-intern per month in the clinic from late July to the end of January.
 Further information regarding both the inpatient and clinic experience can be found here.

 Each year, we will accept applications up until March 15.
 We will begin our review process on March 15 and will notify all applicants of the outcome by April 1.
 In order to be considered for a JFK-Ambulatory or Inpatient Internal Medicine rotation, we ask that you send the following information to Michelle Kempf: